Doctor-Nobody/Doctor-Nobody.github.io/_pages/as.md

 * Senior Member of China Computer Federation (CCF)
 * Senior Member of IEEE
 * Advisory Board Member of Heliyon
+* Area Chair of of ICML 2025
-* Session Chair of the International Joint Conference on Artificial Intelligence 2024 (IJCAI 2024)
+* Session Chair of IJCAI 2024
-* Session Chair of the IEEE International Conference on Data Mining 2023 (ICDM 2023)
+* Session Chair of ICDM 2023
 * Session Chair of the 7th Asian Conference on Aritificial Intellligence Technology